airbytehq/glossary/content/term/apache avro.md

 ---
-title: "What is Apache Avro"
+title: "What is Apache Avro?"
 tags:
 - data engineering
 ---